Staro Sajmište

 Staro Sajmište (Старо Сајмиште) is an urban neighborhood of Belgrade, the capital of Serbia.
-It is located in Belgrade's municipality of New Belgrade, and it was the site of the World War II Sajmište concentration camp from 1941 to 1944, when the area was under control of the Nazi puppet state Independent State of Croatia.
+It is located in the municipality of New Belgrade and was the site of the World War II Sajmište concentration camp from 1941 to 1944, when the area was under control of the Nazi puppet state Independent State of Croatia.

 Location

 Staro Sajmište is located in the Novi Beograd's Block 17, between the street of Zemunski put (extension of the Old Sava Bridge), the Mihajlo Pupin boulevard (extension of the Branko's bridge) and the Sava river.
 It extends into the non-residential neighborhood of Ušće on the north and into the newly developed Savograd on the west.
 Sajmište street curves within the settlement.
 In the south it extended into the former informal settlement Cardboard city, and further into industrialized neighborhood of Savski Nasip.

 Although this is what is usually considered as the Staro Sajmište, local community (sub-municipal administrative unit) of the same name also includes the entire Block 18 to the south, which is located between the streets of Vladimira Popovića and Zemunski put, Gazela Bridge and the left bank of the Sava.